-User Name.
+Security user Name.
 SNMPv3 only.
 Create a administrator account to access and manage the SNMP MIB objects.

-Password.
+Authentication password.
 SNMPv3 only.
 Enter the authentication password for administrator account (minimum length 8).

-Passphrase.
+Privacy password.
 SNMPv3 only.
-Enter the passphrase for data encryption on administrator's management traffic.
+Enter the privacy password for data encryption on the administrator's management traffic (minimum length 8).